topherCantrell/computerarcheology/content/CoCo/Daggorath/Code.md

 - Hours tasks.
 Timed down once an hour.
 - Ready to run.
 Tasks are moved here to be run by the game loop and then moved back to the other lists.

-There are five game tasks that run manage game play the level.
+There are five game tasks that manage general game play.
 And each monster gets a "handler task".
 There are 32 maximum monsters on a level (usually less) plus the 5 game tasks means a max of 37 task structures.
 The pool has room for 38.
 It is nicely sized.